toggledbits/Sonos-Vera/README.md

 ```
 luup.call_action("urn:micasaverde-com:serviceId:Sonos1", "PlayURI",
-                 {URIToPlay="x-file-cifs:...", Volume=50},
+                 {URI="x-file-cifs:...", Volume=50},
                  252)
 ```

-This action will play what is defined by the URIToPlay parameter.
+This action will play what is defined by the *URI* parameter.
 To know how to set this parameter, you can open the Help tab of the Vera Sonos device, you will discover a list of example usages with your current own context.
 Here are examples:

 * `x-file-cifs:path` - Play the music file defined by "path"
 * `x-rincon-mp3radio:url` - Play the MP3 WEB radio defined by "url"